 Abusing Norco can have serious life threatening consequences.
 Unintentional overdoses are not uncommon.
 If you feel you have an addiction to Norco detoxing from the drug to stop the cravings is imperative for overall health.
-Detoxing should only be done by professionals at a medical detox center.
+Detoxing should only be done by professionals at a licensed detox center.

 Signs of Norco Overdose: